millerpeterson/millerpeterson.github.io/_posts/2015-03-05-elasticsearch-marvel-docker.markdown

 After familiarizing myself with the basics of Docker, I found a project called [dockerfile/elasticsearch](https://github.com/dockerfile/elasticsearch), a nice image that runs ElasticSearch with an EC2 discovery plugin enabled.

-There was one thing small thing missing that I love to have in ElasticSearch: the [Marvel plugin].
+There was one thing small thing missing that I love to have in ElasticSearch: the [Marvel plugin](http://www.elasticsearch.com/products/marvel).
 This provides pretty-looking analytics for your cluster, as well an excellent json developer console (formerly known as [Sense](https://github.com/bleskes/sense)).
 Getting this included in the image was a one liner in the
  :